Wondering how to come more easily, frequently…or for the first time?

 However, studies show that people often experience journeys more like the blue (A) or red (B) line.
 The blue line depicts someone having two orgasms before experiencing resolution.
 The red line depicts someone experiencing excitement, plateau, and resolution without orgasm.

 People of all genders can also find that their experience with the cycle varies each time they have sex.
-Someone might have multiple orgasms one day, then none the next day, followed by one orgasm the next time they have sex.
+Someone might have multiple orgasms one day, then none the next day, followed by just one the next time they have sex.

 No matter what the journey, however, one thing holds consistently true: without arousal, orgasms won’t happen.